schemaanalyst/schemaanalyst/README.md

 Engineering, 2019. <a name="one"></a>

 [(ICST 2018)](https://www.gregorykapfhammer.com/research/papers/Alsharif2018/)
-Alsharif, Abdullah Gregory M. Kapfhammer, and Phil McMinn (2018).
+Alsharif, Abdullah, Gregory M. Kapfhammer, and Phil McMinn (2018).
 "DOMINO: Fast and effective test data generation for relational database schemas" in Proceedings of the 11th International Conference on Software Testing, Verification and Validation, 2018. <a name="two"></a>